0NETRUNNER/RockPaperScissorsLizardSpockPP2/README.md

 * **Yellow** | **rgb(255, 255, 0)**

-  * winner text content on draw.
+  * Winner text content on draw.

 ## Imagery

-I have used two images in this game one at the start before playing and the second is after the game ends.
-I also used the second image for the favicon.
+I have used two images in this game one at the start before playing the game and the second image is after the game ends.
+I haves also used the second image for the favicon.

 * ![Introduction Image](./assets/images/rules.webp)